RollPass/rollpass-js/docs/classes/webcontroller.md

 Get the current authentication state.
 Use the authentication state to determine your next action.

 Method first checks the current url for the presence of a challenge code.
 If that is found the challenge is verified and a session is created in localStorage.
 Authentication state returned in this case is `AUTHENTICATED`.
+You can then use the `getUser()` and user datastore methods safely.

 If no code is present the method checks for a session in localStorage and tries to validate the session.
 If the session is still valid then `AUTHENTICATED` is returned.
 If not `SESSION_EXPIRED` is returned.

 If no code or session is found `UNAUTHENTICATED` is returned.
-In this case you should prompt the user to enter their email address and use it to send a challenge with `sendChallenge(emailAddress).
+In this case (or when `SESSION_EXPIRED`) you should prompt the user to enter their email address and use it to send a challenge with `sendChallenge(emailAddress)`.

 **Parameters:**